 The Commander “The Handmaid’s Tale”

 The story-line describes her daily life and thoughts in the household of a high governmental official, the Commander.
-Story of the past is retold through a non-chronological flashbacks to show how she and the world got to the madness they are now.
-How a democratic society (similar to the USA we are familiar with) changes through an almost-logical steps from “normality” into a madness and a near-acceptance of it.
+The story of the past is retold as non-chronological flashbacks to show how she and the world got to the madness they are now.
+How a democratic society (similar to the USA we are familiar with) changes through almost-logical steps from “normality” into a madness and a near-acceptance of it.
 The result is a totalitarian society where half of the population is considered a property and even for the rest human rights are a joke.

 Margaret Atwood’s writing is incredibly powerful.
 The picture she creates is a horror story, emphasized by the feeling that all of this could actually happen.
-Nothing we haven’t seen before of couldn’t get to again.
-In fact, you can end up of with a feeling of reading a diary from the past (or worse, memory of the future).
+Nothing we haven’t seen before or couldn’t get to again.
+In fact, you can end up with a feeling of reading a diary from the past (or worse, the memory of the future).

 “As I have said elsewhere, there was little that was truly original with or indigenous to Gilead: its genius was synthesis.”